webbcam/tiflash/docs/source/api.rst

 API Reference
 =============

-Below are the Python APIs for each flavor of flashing module (tiflash, ccflash, mspflash, etc.)
+Below is the TIFlash Python API.

 .. toctree::
     :maxdepth: 1